Disney Cruise Line Staterooms

 Once they were all cut out, I laminated them.
 With my laminator, I had to cut them out prior to laminating because the lamination seals around the paper and not on the paper.
 Depending on how your laminator works you may only have to cut them out once.

-After they were laminated, I had to re-cut them out by hand, this actually went much quicker because it didn’t have to be perfect and the lamination was clear so if I didn’t have my corners perfect, you really couldn’t tell!
+After the Disney Cruise door magnets were laminated, I had to re-cut them out by hand, this actually went much quicker because it didn’t have to be perfect and the lamination was clear so if I didn’t have my corners perfect, you really couldn’t tell!

 We did end up having to add extra magnet pieces to each of the magnets because we were one of the ONLY doors on the entire ship that had been demagnetized!
 We didn’t realize this until after we added more magnets and it still didn’t work.
 Totally threw off the fun idea of “Frankensteining” the Mickey Mouses!
 I will tell you that the magnets stuck just fine to other doors before we added more magnets and then they stuck even better, it was just our door that was not magnetic!

-Luckily our awesome neighbors had painters tape and came in and saved the day!
+Luckily our awesome neighbors had painters tape and came in and saved the day helping ensure our Disney cruise door magnets stayed attached!
 We were able to stick our little guys up and although people couldn’t move them around and play with them, they still looked very cute!
 I wish the lighting wasn’t so hard, but you get the gist!
 If you are interested in purchasing any of the supplies to make your own, you can shop my links below!

 This post contains affiliate links.
 If you decide to make a purchase through my link, Amazon will pay me a commission for it.
 This doesn’t cost you anything additional.
 These commissions help to keep the rest of my content free, so thank you!